Don Ienner: Columbia Records & Sony Music

+In 2001, Ienner signed Train and promoted their second album "Drops of Jupiter," which was certified double platinum, with the single "Drops of Jupiter" from the album winning two Grammy Awards in 2002.

-In 2003, Ienner was named chairman of Sony Music U.S., overseeing all of Sony’s music labels, including Columbia, Epic, Sony Music Nashville, and Sony Urban Music.
-In his new capacity, Ienner oversaw the revitalization of the company’s Nashville labels by signing new artists Gretchen Wilson and Miranda Lambert.
+In 2003, Ienner was named chairman of Sony Music U.S., overseeing all of Sony's music labels, including Columbia, Epic, Sony Music Nashville, and Sony Urban Music.
+In his new capacity, Ienner oversaw the revitalization of the company's Nashville labels by signing new artists Gretchen Wilson and Miranda Lambert.

+Ienner invested in the use of technology to predict hit songs.
+In 2003, during work on Beyoncé’s first solo album, there was a disagreement between Beyoncé and Ienner about what the first single should be.
+Ienner sent several tracks from the album to be tested by the company Hit Predictor, which determined that “Crazy in Love” was the best choice.
+“Crazy in Love” became a major hit, winning two Grammies in 2004.

+In June 2006, Ienner left as chairman of Sony Music Label Group U.S. after 18 years at Sony and less than three years after being promoted to chairman.
+After leaving Sony, Ienner became principal at IMO Entertainment, and an artist manager and consultant to Universal Music.

+In 2010, Ienner founded cloud-based social content player IMHO Media.

+Ienner, together with John Hamlin, managed the band Hot Chelle Rae in 2011.

-In a 2017 interview with Howard Stern, the singer-songwriter John Mellencamp strongly implied that he left Columbia Records because of racist remarks Ienner made about the background vocalist on Mellencamp's 2001 single "Peaceful World."
-The British singer George Michael claimed to have overheard Ienner referring to him as a "faggot," triggering the singer's 1994 legal effort to dissolve his contract with Columbia.
-(Michael lost the case and Ienner denied using the term.)
+In a 2017 interview with Howard Stern, singer-songwriter John Mellencamp said that he left Columbia Records because the president of the company made a racist remark to Mellencamp's manager in 2001.
+British singer George Michael claimed to have overheard Ienner referring to him as a "faggot", triggering the singer's 1994 legal effort to dissolve his contract with Columbia.
+Michael lost the case and Ienner denied using the term.